Citizen's arrest in Hong Kong: Legal provisions

 USection 101 of the Criminal Procedure Ordinance (the CPO) (Cap.
 221 of the Laws of Hong Kong) sets out the circumstances where a citizen has the power to make an arrest.
 The law granted members of the public to arrest any person whom they may reasonably suspect of an arrestable offence without a warrant.
 In other words, when any member of the public is executing such power, not only should they consider whether the suspected offender has committed a criminal offence, but also they should ensure the offence that was violated is an “arrestable offence”, which means an offence for which the sentence is fixed by law or for which a person may under any law be sentenced to imprisonment for a term exceeding 12 months (ie. including murder, wounding, assault, arson and theft etc.).
 It also includes any attempt to commit any such offence.
 According to Section 3 of the Interpretation and General Clauses Ordinance (Cap.
 1 of the Laws of Hong Kong), an "arrestable offence" means an offence for which the sentence is fixed by law or for which a person may under any law be sentenced to imprisonment for a term exceeding 12 months, and including any attempt to commit any such offence.

 Section 101A of the CPO stipulates that "(a) person may use such force as is reasonable in the circumstances in the prevention of crime or in effecting or assisting in the lawful arrest of offenders or suspected offenders or of persons unlawfully at large".
 Should citizens witness any person committing an offence, they should report to the Police at once.
 If citizens find it necessary to stop any criminal act or to subdue any suspected offender, they may only use such force as is reasonable and proportionate in the circumstances to control the suspect.
-It must be noted that such power does not include the power to search.
+Such power does not include the power to search.
 Whether the offence in respect of which an arrest is made by a citizen constitutes an "arrestable offence" and whether the force used was reasonable can only be determined after the Police have made a comprehensive investigation.
 Generally speaking, such power did not include any deliberate violence to harm the suspect, for example, vigilantism.